Last Updated: July 14, 2026

 | Phone is completely dead or stuck on logo | V19, download this version.
 It is the latest Tecno Pop 5 BD2d firmware available. |

-| FRP / Google account lock only | See the FRP bypass guide above, you likely do not need the full firmware for this issue. |
+| FRP / Google account lock only | See the FRP bypass guide above, you likely do not need the full firmware for this. |

-| Phone slow after a recent OTA update | Try V18, sometimes the latest OTA introduces bugs and older builds perform better. |
+| Phone slow after a recent OTA update | Try V18, sometimes the latest OTA introduces new bugs and an older build performs better. |

 | IMEI missing after a previous flash | Re-flash V19 first, then follow the IMEI repair guide.
 Do not skip the reflash. |

-| V19 failed with a flash error | Try V18 instead and double-check your scatter file selection before assuming the firmware is the problem. |
+| V19 failed with a flash error | Try V18 instead and double-check your scatter file selection before assuming firmware is the issue. |

-| Restoring to factory / warranty repair | V19, clean state, fresh start. |
+| Restoring to factory / warranty repair | V19, provides a clean state and fresh start. |

 Download Tecno Pop 5 BD2d Firmware